Business Law - Chapter 3: Tort law Part 1 - The intentional torts

 Examples of a nuisance claim

-• excessive or loud noise;
+• Excessive or loud noise

-• smoke drifting onto the neighbour’s property (cigarettes, vaping, burning leaves, etc);
+• Smoke drifting onto the neighbour’s property (cigarettes, vaping, burning leaves, etc)

-• pets coming onto neighbour’s property;
+• Pets coming onto the neighbour’s property

-• neglected or unkept property drawing animals
+• Neglected or unkept property that draws animals

 New cards